$69.56 Million in Sales Expected for CalAmp Corp. (NASDAQ:CAMP) This Quarter

-Equities research analysts forecast that CalAmp Corp.
-(NASDAQ:CAMP – Get Rating) will announce sales of $69.56 million for the current quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for CalAmp’s earnings.
-The lowest sales estimate is $68.57 million and the highest is $70.30 million.
-CalAmp posted sales of $79.67 million during the same quarter last year, which suggests a negative year over year growth rate of 12.7%.
-The firm is expected to announce its next quarterly earnings results on Monday, January 1st.
+Equities analysts expect that CalAmp Corp.
+(NASDAQ:CAMP – Get Rating) will post $69.56 million in sales for the current quarter, Zacks reports.
+Three analysts have made estimates for CalAmp’s earnings.
+The highest sales estimate is $70.30 million and the lowest is $68.57 million.
+CalAmp reported sales of $79.67 million during the same quarter last year, which indicates a negative year-over-year growth rate of 12.7%.
+The firm is expected to issue its next earnings report on Monday, January 1st.

-On average, analysts expect that CalAmp will report full-year sales of $299.51 million for the current financial year, with estimates ranging from $295.80 million to $306.30 million.
-For the next financial year, analysts expect that the business will post sales of $299.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that follow CalAmp.
+According to Zacks, analysts expect that CalAmp will report full year sales of $299.51 million for the current year, with estimates ranging from $295.80 million to $306.30 million.
+For the next fiscal year, analysts expect that the company will post sales of $299.90 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that that provide coverage for CalAmp.

-CalAmp (NASDAQ:CAMP – Get Rating) last posted its quarterly earnings results on Thursday, April 28th.
-The Wireless communications provider reported ($0.09) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.05.
-CalAmp had a negative return on equity of 8.27% and a negative net margin of 9.46%.
-The firm had revenue of $68.38 million for the quarter, compared to the consensus estimate of $68.44 million.
-During the same period in the previous year, the business earned $0.08 earnings per share.
-The company’s revenue for the quarter was down 16.6% compared to the same quarter last year.
+CalAmp (NASDAQ:CAMP – Get Rating) last released its quarterly earnings data on Thursday, April 28th.
+The Wireless communications provider reported ($0.09) earnings per share for the quarter, topping the consensus estimate of ($0.14) by $0.05.
+The firm had revenue of $68.38 million for the quarter, compared to analyst estimates of $68.44 million.
+CalAmp had a negative net margin of 9.46% and a negative return on equity of 8.27%.
+CalAmp’s quarterly revenue was down 16.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.08 earnings per share.

+Several institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. raised its holdings in shares of CalAmp by 0.4% during the 1st quarter.
+BlackRock Inc. now owns 5,530,984 shares of the Wireless communications provider’s stock valued at $40,431,000 after purchasing an additional 20,623 shares in the last quarter.
+Trigran Investments Inc. grew its stake in CalAmp by 1.6% in the 1st quarter.
+Trigran Investments Inc. now owns 3,565,743 shares of the Wireless communications provider’s stock valued at $26,066,000 after buying an additional 56,058 shares during the last quarter.
+AIGH Capital Management LLC acquired a new position in CalAmp in the 1st quarter valued at $12,958,000.
+Royce & Associates LP grew its stake in CalAmp by 4.6% in the 1st quarter.
+Royce & Associates LP now owns 1,680,351 shares of the Wireless communications provider’s stock valued at $12,283,000 after buying an additional 74,100 shares during the last quarter.
+Finally, State Street Corp grew its stake in CalAmp by 2.7% in the 1st quarter.
+State Street Corp now owns 1,670,459 shares of the Wireless communications provider’s stock valued at $12,211,000 after buying an additional 43,430 shares during the last quarter.
+Institutional investors and hedge funds own 77.03% of the company’s stock.

 About CalAmp (Get Rating)